 SaaS Churn Rate: Explained

-SaaS churn rates, simply put, and show the rate at which your existing customers terminate/cancel their subscription in a specified period.
+SaaS churn rates, simply put, show the rate at which your existing customers terminate/cancel their subscriptions in a specified period.

 It is an indicator of how invested a user is in your offering in terms of efficiency, purpose, pricing, and delivery.
 Churn rate determines among other things, how your product has engaged with the customer.

-And for SaaS growth, growth rate (new sign-ups, upsells, etc.) must always exceed churn rate (canceled, lost subscribers).
+And for SaaS growth, the growth rate (new sign-ups, upsells, etc.) must always exceed the churn rate (canceled, lost subscribers).

 Since SaaS is predicted to grow globally, customer retention and customer success are important to reduce SaaS churn rates.
 Since customer satisfaction is one of the main differentiators between a successful company and others, customer experience has become an important aspect of overall business success and company growth.

 To keep you updated with the latest trends and learn what to avoid, we have compiled a list of 10 SaaS Churn Statistics for 2020.